WEBSITE UNDER CONSTRUCTION

-I work on relational moral psychology, human enhancement, philosophy of love, sex, gender, bodily integrity, and children's rights, among other areas.
-I helped to establish "experimental philosophical bioethics" (bioXphi) as an area of research.
+I work on relational moral psychology, philosophy of technology; research ethics, reproducibility, and open science; ethics of AI and human enhancement; philosophy of love, sex and gender; bodily autonomy and integrity, and children's rights, among other areas.
+I helped to establish "experimental philosophical bioethics" as an area of research.

 My first book is Love Drugs: The Chemical Future of Relationships (Stanford University Press, 2020, with Julian Savulescu), available in the UK as Love Is the Drug: The Chemical Future of Our Relationships (Manchester University Press, 2020).